 As mentioned, the founding team should be equipped with skills to bring a product into the market.
 If your solution is a mobile app, your founding team should be able to build a mobile app.
 Outsourcing development is a no-go – here’s why.

-While with Kiuas Start it’s OK to still be part-time on your startup, we’d want for you to be fully dedicated to your startup by now.
+At Kiuas Accelerator we want you to be fully dedicated to your startup by now.
 If raising external funding is an ultimate requirement for you to jump full-time on your startup, you are likely to run into a chicken-and-egg problem while fundraising.
 You should be able to tolerate risks since that’s what startups are fundamentally about.

-Kiuas Start and Accelerator are all about getting expert advice from coaches (who are most likely more experienced entrepreneurs than you), so entering a quarrel with one of our coaches in the interview phase is not a great start for the program!
+Kiuas Accelerator is all about getting expert advice from coaches (who are most likely more experienced entrepreneurs than you), so entering a quarrel with one of our coaches in the interview phase is not a great start for the program!

 Founders apply to Kiuas for various reasons: some for support & community, whereas some more for tools & other perks – and that’s fine.
 However, what’s not fine is relying too much on Kiuas to determine your success.
 We’ve interviewed founders who say that their whole startup is dependent on whether they get into the program or not – and that’s not really what the role of Kiuas should be.
 Not being able to state your motivation to join the program is equally bad.